fuzzylabs/matcha-examples/recommendation/README.md

 source venv/bin/activate
 ```

+> There is a requirement for the Python version being used to be 3.8+.
+We recommend making use of [pyenv](https://github.com/pyenv/pyenv) to manage your versions.

 Set up the environment:

 This will install the requirements for the example (see [requirements.txt](requirements.txt)) and setup [ZenML](https://docs.zenml.io/getting-started/introduction):